 The Loveland School District is 20 miles northeast of downtown Cincinnati, Ohio.
-The District covers more than 15 miles and overlaps three counties—Hamilton, Clermont and Warren.
-The District surrounds the City of Loveland and reaches into Symmes, Goshen, Hamilton and Miami Townships.
-The District serves a population of 50,000 residents, including the City of Loveland.
+The district covers more than 15 miles and overlaps three counties—Hamilton, Clermont and Warren.
+The district surrounds the City of Loveland and reaches into Symmes, Goshen, Hamilton and Miami Townships.
+The district serves a population of 50,000 residents, including the City of Loveland.
 The area is primarily residential with minimal industry.
 Most residents work in the greater Cincinnati area in many of the major corporations that have their headquarters or manufacturing centers located along the I-275 beltway.
-Learn more about the community through the Loveland Area Chamber of Commerce.
+Learn more about the community through the Little Miami River Chamber Alliance.

 History of Loveland

-Residents and visitors share in diverse attractions that have made Loveland a wonderful place to live or visit.
-These attractions include:
+Residents and visitors share in diverse attractions that have made Loveland a wonderful place to live and visit.
+These attractions include, among others:

 |Scenic Loveland Bike Trail, extending 70 miles into central Ohio.|

 |Loveland Historic District, featuring antique stores, unique shops, and restaurants located directly on the bike trail.|

 |Loveland Castle (Chateau La Roche or “rock castle”), constructed on the banks of the Little Miami River in the tradition of medieval architecture.
 Open for tours.|

 |Historic Loveland Museum, capturing Loveland’s lively past including the Rich Log Cabin built in 1797.|

 |Veteran’s Memorial Park, honoring Loveland’s service men and women.|

 |For a listing of annual events, please visit the City of Loveland website. |